 - Single people – If you’re single, you can exempt up to $250,000 in capital gains on a sale of a home you’ve lived in for at least two years.

 - Married couples – As a married couple, you can exempt up to $500,000 in capital gains on the sale of your home.

-As such, this rule may allow you to exempt all of the capital gains on inherited property, depending on its value when sold.
+As such, this rule may allow you to exempt all of the capital gains on the inherited house, depending on its value when sold.

 Home Condition: Cost Basis and Adjusted Cost Basis